lexerdev/lexer-schemas/docs/md/schemas/sms_click.md

 | **Additional properties** | [[Any type: allowed]](# "Additional Properties of any type are allowed.") |

 **Description:** An SMS Click Event object `record_type=sms_click`.
+These events are used to enrich profiles with attributes like “SMS Click Dates” or “Number of SMS Clicked”.

 | Property                       | Pattern | Type        | Deprecated | Definition                     | Title/Description |
 | ------------------------------ | ------- | ----------- | ---------- | ------------------------------ | ----------------- |